In this expository article, you’ll see what to expect in your next Personal Training job interview and much more.

-Are you drawn towards a particular client demographic? – Personal trainers should be able to work with most demographics, but that doesn’t mean you can’t be drawn to one in particular.
+Are you drawn toward a particular client demographic? – Personal trainers should be able to work with most demographics, but that doesn’t mean you can’t be drawn to one in particular.

 If you’d like to work with athletes or experienced exercisers, now is the time to say so.

-Because of this facility mostly caters to older exercisers or beginners, your hardcore workout approach and motivational style may not be a good fit – for the organization or for you.
+Because this facility mostly caters to older exercisers or beginners, your hardcore workout approach and motivational style may not be a good fit – for the organization or you.

 This comes across as adversarial, and that’s the last thing you should do in an interview.

 Instead, talk about things like personal development, financial security, and job satisfaction.